LogoLogo

 Are the signatures authentic?

 Yes.
 The signature is signed using Sign with Singpass.
-The signing certificates are issued by Assurity, an Accredited Certificate Authority under the Electronic Transactions Act (2010), and signatures made using Sign with Singpass are recognised as Secure Electronic Signatures.
+The signing certificates are issued by Assurity, an under the Electronic Transactions Act (2010), and signatures made using Sign with Singpass are recognised as Secure Electronic Signatures.

 How to verify signatures?